ioBroker/ioBroker.docs/docs/en/install/linux.md

 We do not recommend using a Pi 1 as a master.
 It's just not powerful enough (500MB RAM, etc.).
 Due to the different hardware, these instructions do not fit a Pi 1 anyway.

 Even a Pi 2 or Pi 3 only has a maximum of 1 GB RAM.
 With 15 adapter instances this should be sufficient, but beyond that it can be tight.
 Each adapter instance requires around 40 MB (and sometimes 200MB and more) of RAM.
-You should therefore always keep an eye on the RAM usage before activating further adapter instances - 1 GB of RAM is finite.
+You should therefore always keep an eye on the RAM usage before activating additional adapter instances - 1 GB of RAM is finite.

 Therefore the Raspberry4 with 4, better 8 GB RAM is recommended from the Raspberry series.